My name is Terisé and I wear breeches and boat shoes…a lot.

-In August of 2013 I began a new chapter in my book of life and bought a new horse, Southern Axcent.
-After riding for years and showing my first pony, Smithfields’ Irish Angel for most of them, I never expected to get another horse, let alone when I was a junior in college!
-But opportunities arise at the most unexpected of times and when Ax came around it was definitely one of those times.
-I spent a summer on an island with him, fell in love, and when we came back to reality I knew I couldn’t let him get away.
+In August of 2013 I began a new chapter in my life and bought a new horse, Southern Axcent.
+After riding for years, and showing my first horse, Smithfields’ Irish Angel, for most of them, I never expected to get another horse.
+But opportunities arise at the most unexpected of times—when Ax came around, it was definitely one of those times.
+I spent a summer on Martha’s Vineyard with him, fell in love, and when we came back to reality I knew I couldn’t let him get away.
 Before I knew it, the papers were signed and he was mine.
-The downside to all of this?
-He needed some work.
-This was a huge feat for a rider in college, and although I still didn’t know where this adventure was going to take me, I was ready.
+Although I still didn’t know where this adventure was going to take me, I was ready.

 So why do I blog?
-I love to write.
-I always have, whether it be essays or articles.
-After being inspired by a few different people, I decided to jump in head first.
-What began as a place to update my friends and family on my adventures with my new horse turned into something much more.
-From product reviews and fashion to my personal riding stories, Breeches and Boat Shoes has become a blog about all things equestrian.
+After being inspired by a few people, I decided to jump in head first.
+What began as a place to update my friends and family on my adventures with my new horse turned into something else.
+From product reviews to lifestyle posts to my personal riding adventures, Breeches and Boat Shoes has become more than I could imagine.

 Welcome to the life of a New England girl and her adventures in breeches and boat shoes.